Learning in repeated auctions: Tractability at the Cost of Approximation Error

-A desirable property for an auction aiming to be implemented in practice, is for the computation of attribution and payment to be independent of $T$.
-This requires searching in a parametric class of auctions $\cA$ rather than a non-parametric one, like the different versions of the empirical Myerson auction.
+It is quite desirable, for an auction aiming to be implemented in practice, to have a complexity independent of $T$ both for computing the attribution and the payment.
+This might require searching in a parametric class of auctions $\cA$ rather than in a non-parametric one, like the different versions of the empirical Myerson auction.
 Further, the number of parameters also has to be independent of $T$, contrarily to $L$-level auctions with $L=\Theta(\frac{1}{\varepsilon} + \log_{1+\varepsilon}(H))$, as $\varepsilon$ is linked to $T$.
 For instance, a $L$-level auction with $L$ fixed independently of $T$ would be satisfying: the running time of the auction is independent of $T$, at the expense of not having anymore asymptotically zero approximation error.
 In order to provide simple insights, we are going to focus on simpler families of auctions $\cA$ derived from the second-price auction.
-We are mostly going to focus on controlling the approximation error, so we first introduce new notations. \begin{definition2} An auction family $\mathcal{A}$ is a $\kappa$-approximation of the Myerson auction for a class of distribution $\mathfrak{F}$ if
+We are mostly going to focus on controlling the approximation error, so we first introduce new require notations. \begin{definition2} An auction family $\mathcal{A}$ is a $\kappa$-approximation of the Myerson auction for a class of distribution $\mathfrak{F}$ if

 \end{definition2}

 Stated otherwise, the approximation error has the form